Biodegradation: Factors affecting biodegradation rate

+Individual material classes

+Polycyclic aromatics

+Polycyclic aromatics are potential cancer-causing compounds that are produced by processing of petroleum and coal.

 Plastics

-The term Biodegradable Plastics refers to materials that maintain their mechanical strength during practical use but break down into low-weight compounds and non-toxic byproducts after their use.
+The term biodegradable plastics refers to materials that maintain their mechanical strength during practical use but break down into low-weight compounds and non-toxic byproducts after their use.
 This breakdown is made possible through an attack of microorganisms on the material, which is typically a non-water-soluble polymer.
 Such materials can be obtained through chemical synthesis, fermentation by microorganisms, and from chemically modified natural products.

 Plastics biodegrade at highly variable rates.
 PVC-based plumbing is selected for handling sewage because PVC resists biodegradation.
 Some packaging materials on the other hand are being developed that would degrade readily upon exposure to the environment.
 Examples of synthetic polymers that biodegrade quickly include polycaprolactone, other polyesters and aromatic-aliphatic esters, due to their ester bonds being susceptible to attack by water.
 A prominent example is poly-3-hydroxybutyrate, the renewably derived polylactic acid.
 Others are the cellulose-based cellulose acetate and celluloid (cellulose nitrate).

 Polylactic acid is an example of a plastic that biodegrades quickly.

 Under low oxygen conditions plastics break down more slowly.
 The breakdown process can be accelerated in specially designed compost heap.
 Starch-based plastics will degrade within two to four months in a home compost bin, while polylactic acid is largely undecomposed, requiring higher temperatures.
 Polycaprolactone and polycaprolactone-starch composites decompose slower, but the starch content accelerates decomposition by leaving behind a porous, high surface area polycaprolactone.
 Nevertheless, it takes many months.

 In 2016, a bacterium named Ideonella sakaiensis was found to biodegrade PET.
 In 2020, the PET degrading enzyme of the bacterium, PETase, has been genetically modified and combined with MHETase to break down PET faster, and also degrade PEF.
 In 2021, researchers reported that a mix of microorganisms from cow stomachs could break down three types of plastics.

 Many plastic producers have gone so far even to say that their plastics are compostable, typically listing corn starch as an ingredient.
 However, these claims are questionable because the plastics industry operates under its own definition of compostable: